serial-projects/solar-project/README.md

 # Features
 - Configuration files are written in SCF (Sectionized Configuration File) with a easy and very readable syntax.
 - Solar ☀️ has commands, check the documentation for them, making scripting easier.
-- If you don't like the commands, there are also Basil Language, which is friendly and powerful.
-(WIP).
 - Saving API, Styling and Translation API.-
 - Cross-platform and easy to distribute.
 - LUA's speed.